Creamy Strawberry Salad Dressing is the best homemade recipe using real strawberries. It makes every salad taste amazing!

 If you have a hard time finding raspberry vinegar, I found mine on Amazon.
 You can find it here.

-You can use this strawberry dressing for fruit salad.
+You can use this creamy strawberry salad dressing for fruit salad.
 Simply put together a bowl of your favorite fruit and toss with this yummy dressing.

 Below you will find a pin that you can add to your Pinterest board to refer back to.
 You can follow me here on Pinterest.

-If you tried this recipe, let me know in the comments if you thought it was the best strawberry salad dressing recipe you’ve ever tasted.
+If you tried this creamy strawberry salad dressing recipe, let me know in the comments if you thought it was the best strawberry salad dressing recipe you’ve ever tasted.

 Thanks for stopping by!